Maison Cupcake

 Thanks to everyone who took part this week and I look forward to seeing lots of your entries in the next round up then hosting again in two weeks’ time!

-Filed Under: Recipes Tagged With: Bake of the Week, Crockpot, Easter, hot puddings, Slow cooker
+Filed Under: Baking and Desserts Tagged With: Easter, puddings, slow cooker

 Read More/Contact